devcey/devcey/README.md

-Yes, hi!
-I am devc.
-I'm just a weird person.
-That's about it.
+Oh hello there.
+I am devcey.
+I just do stuff sometimes.

+...what else did you expect?